Ebuube/alx-higher_level_programming/0x06-python-classes/README.md

-[2-square.py](./2-square.py): Contains a class that represents a Square object with a private instance
+[2-square.py](./2-square.py): Contains a class that represents a Square object with a private instance attribute

+[3-square.py](./3-square.py): Contains a class that represents a Square object with a private instance attribute and a public instance method